Duke and Duchess of Sussex to accept Ripple of Hope award in New York

 Members of the public took pictures and videos of the couple as they arrived at the New York Hilton Midtown hotel on Tuesday.

-Meghan wore a shoulder-less white dress with long sleeves, and the couple smiled at the crowds before posing on the event’s blue carpet.
+Meghan wore a white, long-sleeved Louis Vuitton gown complete with a front slit and off-the-shoulder neckline, and the couple smiled at the crowds before posing on the event’s blue carpet.

 They are due to be presented with the Ripple of Hope Award, which honours exemplary leaders across government, business, advocacy, and entertainment.